aman-chaddha/Food-Del-Main/README.md

-# Full Stack Food Ordering Website/App
+# Quick Bites Food Ordering Website/App

 This repository contains the source code for a full-stack food ordering website/app developed using `React JS`, `MongoDB`, `Express`, `Node JS`, and `Stripe` payment gateway.
 The project includes a responsive frontend website, an admin panel, and a backend server.